getcoding-ca/handbook/docs/Students/1-welcome.md

 Let's set some expecations.
 We expect you to:

-- Code +15 hours a week every week
+- Code +15 hours a week consistently
-- No to take long breaks from the program
+- Not to take long breaks from the program
 - Maintain a great relationship with your coach

 You can expect us to:

-- Match you with qualified coaches
+- Match you with qualified coaches for 1-on-1 coaching sessions
 - Give you honest feedback
 - Help you when you need it